MicrosoftDocs/Contribute/Contribute/how-to-write-links.md

 - An article links to an article in a different docset (even if in the same repository):

    `[link text](/docset-root/directory/article-name)`

+   For example, if an article whose root URL is `https://docs.microsoft.com/dotnet` links to an article whose root URL is `https://docs.microsoft.com/visualstudio`, the link would look like `[link text](/visualstudio/directory/article-name)`.

+> [!TIP]
+> Articles in the same *docset* have the same URL fragment after "docs.microsoft.com".
+For example, `https://docs.microsoft.com/dotnet/core/get-started` and `https://docs.microsoft.com/dotnet/framework/install` are in the same docset, and `https://docs.microsoft.com/dotnet/core/get-started` and `https://docs.microsoft.com/visualstudio/whats-new` are in different docsets.

 > [!IMPORTANT]
 > None of the above examples use the `~/` as part of the link.
 To link to an absolute path that begins at the root of the repository, start the link with `/`.
 Including the `~/` produces invalid links when navigating the source repositories on GitHub.
 Starting the path with `/` resolves correctly.